Exhibition logo reading "Swift 100" in gothic type with a quatrefoil motif.

 Invoice

-The Divinity School’s centrality to the University of Chicago is evinced by Swift Hall’s location and age; being located centrally on the main quadrangle and one of the University’s oldest buildings that is still in use.
+The Divinity School’s centrality to the University of Chicago is evinced by Swift Hall’s location on the main quadrangle and its status as one of the University’s oldest buildings still in use.

 WATCH VIDEO